Wawa Interview

 3. Why do you want to work for Wawa?

-• Say you have great people skills which will allow you to work well with customers.
+• Say you have strong people skills, which will help you work well with customers.

 4. What are Wawa’s Six Core Values